Compared to other hex bars on the market, there aren’t a lot with the same quality level that Rogue brings to the table.

 If you have different goals, maybe the TB-1 Trap Bar is fine.
 But in my mind, just spending a little more and having both options is a better investment.

 The sleeves on a Trap Bar can make or break the entire thing.
-Most trap bars have really short sleeves that can only hold a couple hundred lbs.
+Most trap bars have really short sleeves that can only hold a couple of hundred lbs.

 If you’re using super bulky bumper plates found in most commercial gyms, it’s going to be even lower.